ropensci/fellingdater/README.md

 -----

-# Estimating felling dates from historical tree-ring series
+# fellingDateR: estimating felling dates from historical tree-ring series

 The set of functions presented on this Github repository will help you infer felling date estimates from dated tree-ring series with partially